sckelly/roman-numeral-generator/README.md

 * 20  =  “XX”
 * 3999  =  “MMMCMXCIX”

 Caveat: Only support numbers between 1 and 3999

+## Installation

+The codebase requires a dependency "prompt" and the tests require the "jest" test framework.

+To ensure this code and respective tests work, please have node and npm installed on your machine and in the projects root folder run:

+"npm install"

 ## How to run